-Grab the Sharpies and rubbing alcohol!
-We’re making homemade bookmarks for Mother’s Day, using one of my favourite art techniques for kids.
-It’s a cool Sharpie-alcohol. tie-dye technique that’s simple, beautiful and quite fascinating.
+Do your kids love making art with Sharpie Markers?
+Well, grab the Sharpies and rubbing alcohol!
+We’re making homemade bookmarks for Mother’s Day, using one of our all-time favourite art techniques.
+It’s easy and fascinating, and the results are simply gorgeous!
 If your kids love easy science activities, they’ll want to try this one for sure.

-With Mother’s Day just around the corner, the hooligans have been working on some simple Mother’s Day crafts here in my home daycare.
-For our most recent project, we made these gorgeous homemade bookmarks that the kids will give their moms on Sunday.
+With Mother’s Day just around the corner, the hooligans have been working on some simple Mother’s Day crafts here in my home daycare and we decided to give the Sharpie Tie Dye thing a try to make bookmarks for the kids to give to their moms this Sunday.